 Inspiration to Reverse Sear our Prime Rib

 We were inspired by a recent dinner prepared by Chef Matt Basile of Lisa Marie and Fidel Gastro at the farm (won at Second Harvest’s Toronto Taste).
 Matt prepared a couple of cuts of beef for us.
 He did a slow smoke and reverse search technique and the beef was beautiful.

 We were so impressed with his results, and guidance, that we had to try it too.

 Decision made – our holiday prime rib was going to be reverse seared!

 With the crowd we had joining us for dinner, we also needed to ensure we had roast cooked everywhere along the spectrum of doneness from medium-rare – the perfect spot for prime rib, to well-done which also works for a well-marbled piece of beef.
-More on some tricks for that later.
+More tricks for that later in the post.

 Just to be safe, we decided to do one barbecue-roasted on the gas barbecue and

 the other smoked on the Big Green Egg.
 That way if there were any hiccups, we had options.
-But we have roasted a lot of beef both in ovens and on barbecues.
+But we both have roasted a lot of beef in ovens and on barbecues.
 So we weren’t all that worried.